-Each cross section should be represented by a symbol (consistent with the symbol on the flood map) and the cross section number at the station that matches the cross sections location on stream centerline alignment.
-Cross section symbols should be a consistent distance from the flood profiles to facilitate printing of a selected area of the profiles.
+Each cross section should be represented by a symbol (consistent with the symbol on the Flood Map) and the cross section number at the station that matches the cross sections location on stream centerline alignment.
+Cross section symbols should be a consistent distance from the Flood Profile lines to facilitate capturing pertinent data when printing a select area of the profiles.